4 min read

 By understanding and managing these three elements, people leaders and managers can effectively motivate their employees to achieve higher levels of performance and satisfaction and boost team effort.

 Valence refers to the value or attractiveness that an employee places on the rewards or outcomes.
-The more a team member values the outcomes, the more they will be motivated to put the effort on a given task.
+The more team members value the outcomes, the more they will be motivated to put the effort on a given task.
 For example, some employees may value financial rewards more than recognition, while others may value job satisfaction or work-life balance.

 Example: